kaiberg/Advent-Of-Code/README.md

-# Advent Of Code
+# Advent Of Code 2023

+## structure
-This repository is to maintain all of my solutions to AOC throughout the years, each given year has a branch, and in each branch there are directories for each day, and the problem asked.
+This branch has all my 2023 solutions, each day has a respective directory in the format of `day-language`.

-## Contributing

-if you would like to contribute to any of my solutions, just make a pull request.